6 Basic Steps to Getting Married and Living Happily Ever After

 Although finding the right partner is one of the first steps to getting married, this may be the longest and most involved step of the whole process.

-If you are single, you’ll need to meet people, spend time together, date a lot, narrow it down to one, and then fall in love with someone.
+If you are single, you’ll need to meet people, spend time together, date a lot, and narrow it down to one, and then fall in love with someone.
 Also, make sure the person loves you back!

 Then comes meeting each other’s families, talking about your futures, and making sure you’re going to be compatible long-term.
 If after you’ve been together for a while and you still like each other, you’re golden.
 You can then move on to step 2.